davybrion/companysite-dotnet/content/blog/2008-11-orm-is-not-inherently-evil.md

 - ORM's do not use a shitload of memory.
 Improper usage of them however can lead to excessive memory usage.
 Blame the developer, not the tool.
 - ORM's do not lead to lazy developers, who are doing lazy coding by relying on lazy loading.  <strong>Bad developers</strong> lead to lazy coding by relying on lazy loading.

-So, for those who think that ORM's can never work 'right', i have only one question: are you absolutely sure you know what you're talking about?
+So, for those who think that ORM's can never work 'right', I have only one question: are you absolutely sure you know what you're talking about?